MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 You can use the [Clear-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Clear-AadrmDoNotTrackUserGroup) if you no longer need this option.
 Or to selectively remove users, remove them from the group but be aware of [group caching](../plan-design/prepare.md#group-membership-caching).
 You can check whether this option is currently in use by using [Get-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/get-AadrmDoNotTrackUserGroup).
 To run the cmdlets for this group configuration, you must have at least version **2.10.0.0** of the Azure Rights Management (AADRM) module for PowerShell.

 For more information about each of these cmdlets, use the links provided.
-For installation instructions, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
+For installation instructions for the PowerShell modue, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).
 If you have previously downloaded and installed the module, check the version number by running: `(Get-Module aadrm –ListAvailable).Version`

 ## Destination URLs used by the document tracking site